formkiq/docs.formkiq.com/docs/tutorials/Identity Management/okta.md

 ![Amazon Cognito to Okta SAML](./img/cognito-saml-okta.png)

-This tutorial show you how to integrate [Okta](https://okta.com) as the identity management provider for your FormKiQ installation.
+This tutorial shows how to integrate [Okta](https://okta.com) as the identity management provider for your FormKiQ installation.

-We will be:

-* Configuring an application in Okta

-* Adding an Identify Provider into [Amazon Cognito](https://aws.amazon.com/pm/cognito)

-## What you’ll need
+## What You Will Build

+You will create an Okta SAML application, configure Amazon Cognito as the service provider, map email and group attributes, and connect Okta to FormKiQ through Cognito.

+## Before You Begin

-* Access to a FormKiQ Essentials, Advanced, or Enterprise installation, including administrative access
+- Access to a FormKiQ Essentials, Advanced, or Enterprise installation, including administrative access.

-* Administrative access to Okta
+- Administrative access to Okta.
+- Access to the AWS account that hosts the FormKiQ Cognito User Pool.
+- The FormKiQ `CognitoUserPoolId`, console URL, and Cognito domain.

-## Pre-requisite
+## Workflow Overview

+1. Collect FormKiQ Cognito values.
+2. Create an Okta SAML app integration.
+3. Configure SAML URLs and group attributes.
+4. Assign users or groups to the Okta app.
+5. Add Okta as a Cognito SAML identity provider.
+6. Configure Cognito managed login.
+7. Verify login from the FormKiQ console.

+## Step 1: Collect FormKiQ Cognito Values

 You will need these specific configuration values: